jocelinoFG017/jocelinoFG017/README.md

-<h1>Hi, i am Jocelino F. Garcia, nice to meet you!.</h1>
+<h1>Hi, i am Jocelino F. Garcia.</h1>

 > Welcome to my Github profile.
-If you like something here, follow me <I follow you back>.
+If you like something here, follow me "I follow you back".

 ### :scroll: Technologies I'm currently using